 For one, as the industry continues making shifts toward software management using standardized frameworks, DevOps professionals will have more time to drive efficient innovations.
 These professionals will also have more time to tackle the challenges they face regarding managing large clusters of complex applications across technology stacks.

 What Are the Trends Regarding DevOps?

 Growing trends are also occurring in the world of cloud computing and it's relationship to DevOps:

-- There’s an increase in diversity of cloud services which are leading to multi-could and hybrid infrastructures.
+- There's an increase in the diversity of cloud services which are leading to multi-could and hybrid infrastructures.

 - Data managers are facing more requirements regarding the emergence of DataOps.